-How Do You Prepare For a Layoff?
+How To Prepare For a Layoff:

 If your company is announcing layoffs, the first thing to remember is not to panic.
 While losing your job can be a traumatic experience, this is the time you should focus on networking and improving your skills.

-Stay busy and remind yourself that things will get better.
 Your qualifications and experience will be useful to someone.
 Also, remember that layoffs may be temporary and avoided altogether if the company is able to create financial stability.

 If you are being laid off, the fact is that you may not have a job for a while.
 The sooner you come to terms with this information the better.
 Tell your family as soon as possible so that everyone can prepare for leaner times.
 Your family is your support and should be kept in the loop no matter what happens.